 SUGGESTED MEDICATIONS Check with your own personal physician!

 Kids Play Int’l (KPI) encourages volunteers to begin their volunteering abroad experience with fundraising.
 Fundraising for your trip not only helps you fulfill your dream of volunteering abroad, it also helps promote awareness of international issues.
 Every conversation, letter, and event that explains where and why you plan to volunteer shows people your commitment to serving local communities abroad, and broadens communications about international service.

 Fundraising can be a fun and creative part of the volunteer abroad experience, and many volunteers who fundraise feel an added sense of fulfillment and dedication to volunteering abroad.

 ON-LINE FUNDRAISING, EASY AND MOST EFFECTIVE!

-Get Started Now with VOLUNTEER FOREVER, an easy-to-use and free fundraising site.
-Click Here to start fundraising!
+Get Started Now with an easy-to-use and free fundraising site.
+Click on one of the options below to start fundraising!

 IMPORTANT INFORMATION TO INCLUDE

 - General information about the nonprofit organization you will be traveling with.

 - Donations are 100% Tax Deductible!